Beijing bars Hong Kong politicians from taking office

 "Reading the vows in any dishonest, ungraceful manner is also a refusal to the oath, and it shall be void," the ruling said, according to state news agency Xinhua.

-Leung and Yao were among six young politicians, elected in a September vote that attracted record turnout, who favor greater autonomy or even independence for Hong Kong.
+Leung and Yau were among several young politicians elected in a September vote that attracted record turnout, who favor greater autonomy or even independence for Hong Kong.

-Their right to retake their oaths is being challenged by the Hong Kong government in local courts.
+Their right to retake their oaths is also being challenged by the Hong Kong government in local courts.

+Hong Kong's leader, CY Leung, said Monday that he would implement Beijing's decision.

 Angry protests